awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-documenting-api-quick-start-publishing.md

 Using the API Gateway REST API, you can also explicitly set the `extension=documentation,integrations,authorizers` query parameter to include the API documentation parts, API integrations and authorizers in an API export\.
 By default, documentation parts are included, but integrations and authorizers are excluded, when you export an API\.
 The default output from an API export is suited for distribution of the documentation\.

-To export the API documentation in an external JSON Swagger file using the API Gateway REST API, submit the following `GET` request:
+To export the API documentation in an external JSON OpenAPI file using the API Gateway REST API, submit the following `GET` request:

 ```
 GET /restapis/restapi_id/stages/stage_name/exports/swagger?extensions=documentation HTTP/1.1